If this figure represented a country’s GDP, it would rank 36th in the world, between Denmark and Malaysia.

-Because private companies are not required to disclose their financial information, a huge share of fossil fuel industry profits cannot be counted.
-Only nine out of 199 private oil, gas and coal companies reported profits in 2012.
-Profits for these nine companies totaled more than $20 billion, a tiny percentage of likely private fossil fuel company profits.
+Because private companies are not required to disclose their financial information, a large share of fossil fuel industry profits cannot be counted.
+Only 35 out of 60 private oil, gas and coal companies reported profits in 2013.
+Profits for these companies totaled more than $20 billion, a fraction of likely private fossil fuel company profits.
 Notably, Koch Industries (the second largest privately held company in the United States) profits are not included, though Forbes estimates the company’s annual revenue at $115 billion.

 Many of these companies contribute millions of dollars in campaign finance to representatives and senators in the U.S. Congress, as well as to delegates and senators in State houses in key fossil fuel states around the country.
 This ensures that U.S. politicians represent the fossil fuel industry’s interests above those of the people that elected them.
 Fossil fuel industry lobbying expenditure and contributions to the U.S. Congress amounted to over $326 million in the 113th Congress (2013-14).